HackYourFuture/React/week5/homework.md

 Add some styling to the website so it is not so basic looking!

+### Now what?

+That is up to you!
+There are two optional features below.
+But if you have other things you would prefer to add to the site please do!

+Now is your time to really show off

 ### Autocomplete for meals _optional_

 Create an autocomplete for searching for a meal.
 The autocomplete should be added to the `home` route and the `meals` route.
 The autocomplete should use the query parameter `title` in the `api/meals` api. like this: `/api/meals?title=lasagn`